Go to content

 Contact information: Kalle Kärjä, UEF | kalle.karha@uef.fi

-Electrification of small and medium-sized industrial processes
+Electrification of industrial machinery and small and medium-sized industrial processes

 Contact information: Karoliina Auvinen, Syke | firstname.lastname@syke.fi